 Heating and air-conditioning systems were prone to failure in early cars, while some owners complained that Renault’s R-Link connection between the infotainment system and their mobile phones was unreliable: there were also grumblings about the satnav not being sufficiently well programmed with the locations of public charging points, critical to any extended journey in the Zoe.

 Rattling rear doors that require a hefty shove to close securely have been an issue, as has the flap covering the Zoe’s charging socket – in some cases it flies open of its own accord, and in others it won’t open at all.
 The on-board range calculator tends towards pessimism, which is probably a good thing, while some owners of early cars claimed that the range dropped as low as 50 miles.

-The biggest problem with the Zoe is not the car itself but the public charging infrastructure – the number of charging points is growing weekly, but not all of them are well maintained, leading to very slow charging or no charging… Obviously if you plan to charge at home, however, this isn’t such a big problem.
+Historically, the biggest problem with the Zoe has not been the car itself but the public charging infrastructure.
+Obviously if you plan to charge at home, however, this isn’t such a big problem.

 The CarGurus Verdict

-Attractively styled, reasonably roomy and comfortable, a spirited performer around town, and with sufficient range for most of our journeys most of the time, the all-electric Renault Zoe is also a bargain on the used car market.
+Attractively styled, reasonably roomy and comfortable, a spirited performer around town, and with sufficient range for most of our journeys most of the time, the all-electric Renault Zoe is also a good option for those looking for a used electric car.
 There have been serious electrical issues with some examples, but by this stage pretty much all should have been sorted under warranty, though it’s still worth checking.

 The Zoe is helping pave the way for more widespread acceptance of mainstream electric cars: it has made zero emissions driving practical and fun, and has spawned several serial owners already.